tloehr/rlgagent/README.md

 ![agent-gui](src/main/resources/docs/agent-gui.png)

 We use the [Pi4J](https://pi4j.com/) toolkit to connect the hardware to our Java source code.
 The whole framework is about to change drastically with the version 2.
 But for now we stick to Version 1 which still relies on the deprecated [WiringPi](http://wiringpi.com/) project, as it runs very well.
 Please note, that the Pin numbering used in the config files are named according to the WiringPi scheme.

+WiringPi is neither available in Raspbian nor as sourcecode in https://git.drogon.net/?p=wiringPi;a=summary Until we are moving on to pi4j 2.0 (which based on pigpio), we stick with a source code mirror for WiringPi on Github.
+Which works very well for us.

 ## Configs
 The agent creates a workspace folder at startup, IF it is missing.
 The default location is the **home directory of the particular user**.